Shop now & save up to 80% on medication

 • The pyramid is a planning aid, not a fixed diet.

-• Carbohydrate quality and portion size both affect blood glucose.
+• Carbohydrate quality and portion size both affect glucose.

-• The plate method is often easier for everyday meals.
+• The plate method is often easier at meals.

-• Food choices should reflect medicines, activity, preferences, and health needs.
+• Food choices should reflect medicines, activity, and health needs.

-• A registered dietitian can help personalize carbohydrate targets safely.
+• A registered dietitian can help set safer carbohydrate targets.

 Why it matters: Two meals with similar calories can affect blood glucose differently.